seenthattinker/demo/glossary.md

 It is important to distinguish between work with respect to engineering and the work that engineers perform.
 Even though engineering practice is not eligible on its own, engineers can still be carrying out [basic research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#bscrsrch), [applied research](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ppldrsrch), and [experimental development](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xpdvlpmnt).

-![Note] The following are the explanation of changes to this term as of April 24, 2015.
+{: .box-note}**Note:** The following are the explanation of changes to this term as of April 24, 2015.

 1.  “routine engineering” was removed as there is no differentiation between engineering and routine engineering.